Trương Quí Minh Nhàn

 Trương Quí Minh Nhàn is a Vietnamese model, MC and beauty pageant titleholder.
-She won the title of 2nd Runner-up at Miss Grand Vietnam 2023 and is currently participating in Miss Cosmo Vietnam 2025.
+She won the title of 2nd Runner-up at Miss Grand Vietnam 2023 and participated in Miss Cosmo Vietnam 2025, finishing in Top 5.

 Life

 Minh Nhàn was born in 2001 in Huế.
 She is a former student of Quoc Hoc Hue High School for the Gifted, has IELTS 8.0.
 She shared that before participating in Miss Grand Vietnam 2023, she weighed nearly 70kg.
 During the competition in the beauty arena, she had to eat and practice rigorously.

 Previously, she won the title of 1st Runner-up at Miss Danang University of Economics 2022 and Top 25 Miss Vietnam Era 2022.

 Career

 Miss Grand Vietnam 2023

 She registered for Miss Grand Vietnam 2023 and won the title of 2nd Runner-up.

 Miss Cosmo Vietnam 2025

 In 2025, she returned to participate in Miss Cosmo Vietnam 2025 to find the opportunity to represent Vietnam at Miss Cosmo 2025, but only finished in the Top 5.